saleor/saleor/docs/customization/extensions.rst

 Plugin
 ------
 Saleor has some plugins implemented by default.
-These plugins are located in ``saleor.core.extensions.plugins``.
+These plugins are located in ``saleor.extensions.plugins``.
 The ExtensionManager needs to receive a list of enabled plugins.
 It can be done by including the Python plugin path in the ``settings.PLUGINS`` list.